SamyLyy/SamyLyy/README.md

 My dream is to once have a software-development start-up.

-When I'm not coding, I'm playing Handball, practising Piano, watching Anime or playing games.I also really enjoy writing novels.
+When I'm not coding, I'm playing Handball, practising Piano, watching Anime or playing games.
+I also really enjoy writing novels.

 #### Facts about me:
 -My favourite Animes are Lycoris Recoil, Oshi no Ko and Bunny Girl Senpai